lubuntu-team/identity/README.md

 ## TEAMS ICONS

-The GitHub / Launchpad teams will be identified by "family icons", meaning that the main image will remain the **Lubuntu** icon, identifying each family (team) with a monochromatic overlay glyph.
+The GitHub / Launchpad teams will be identified by “family icons”, meaning that the main image will remain the **Lubuntu** icon, identifying each family (team) with a monochromatic overlay glyph.
 For the very small icons on Launchpad (14px) only the overlay will be used.